hdknr/hdknr.github.com/src/identity/source/jws/appendix.a.1.3.rst

 Since the :term:`alg` parameter in the header is "HS256", we validate the HMAC SHA-256 signature contained in the :term:`JWS Signature`.
-If any of the validation steps fail, the signed content MUST be rejected.
+If any of the validation steps fail, the JWS MUST be rejected.

+First,
-First, we validate that the JWS Header string is legal JSON.
+we validate that the JWS Header string is legal JSON.

-To validate the signature,
+To validate the HMAC value,
-we repeat the previous process of using the correct key and the UTF-8 representation of the :term:`JWS Signing Input` as input to a SHA-256 HMAC function and then taking the output and determining if it matches the :term:`JWS Signature`.
+we repeat the previous process of using the correct key and the UTF-8 representation of the :term:`JWS Secured Input` (which is the same as the ASCII representation) as input to the HMAC SHA-256 function and then taking the output and determining if it matches the :term:`JWS Signature`.

-If it matches exactly, the signature has been validated.
+If it matches exactly, the HMAC has been validated.

-(v.03)
+(jose-jws draft 02)